swirlai/swirl-search/docs/Developer-Guide.md

 ![Synonym Relevancy - 3](images/syn-rel-3.png)

 In this example, the query term was "notebook".
 Within the `results_processor_json_feedback` field of the `info` block, there is a JSON structure called `results_processor_feedback.query.provider_query_terms` that contains a list of query terms.
 One of these terms is "notebook" while the other is "laptop".
 This is because the source search engine is configured to use the word "laptop" as a synonym for "notebook".
-Hits for *both terms* were returned in the hit highlighting and extracted by the Swirl relevancy `PostResultProcessor`.
+Hits for *both terms* were returned in the hit highlighting and extracted by the SWIRL relevancy `PostResultProcessor`.

 Note that the complete content of the SearchProvider's hit highlighting is available for each result in both the `body_hit_highlights` and `title_hit_highlights` fields should a use case require it.